Joey-99/MatchingApp/readme.md

 ### 4.3 Calculating Distance

-Due to slow real-time processing caused by the OpenCage API, we use a dictionary of location and distance stored in a JSON file for calculating distances in the algorithm.
+Due to slow real-time processing caused by the OpenCage API, we use a dictionary of location and distance obtained via OpenCage API, stored in a JSON file for calculating distances in the algorithm.